AIReSim: A Discrete Event Simulator for Large-scale AI Cluster Reliability Modeling: System Model and Background

 Modern AI training jobs (we call a single execution of a workload as a job), typically consist of multiple tasks running across many thousands of nodes, each equipped with high performance processors and GPUs.
 These jobs typically execute in task synchronous parallelism mode.
 In other words, each task communicates periodically with other tasks in an asynchronous manner e.g., exchanging gradients.
 The failure of a single task results in the failure of the entire job.
 This is because the tasks need to exchange information periodically with each other, and the loss of the information gathered by a task can cause the other tasks' data to become invalid.
 Thus, they all need to be restarted upon a failure.

 To deal with failures, most AI workloads use checkpointing and recovery, a classic technique used in the high-performance computing (HPC) domain~\cite{elnozahy2004checkpointing}.
 Each task periodically takes a (asynchronous) checkpoint, writing its state to secondary storage or persistent memory that persists even after the task fails.
 When a task fails, the checkpoint is loaded into a new task on a different server, and the entire job is restarted from the checkpoint.
-Because checkpoints are taken asychronously, they incur minimal overheads on the execution of the job, and hence they are taken very frequently.
-However, the process of loading the checkpoint and restarting the job after a failure on a different server incurs a significant latency on the job (i.e., recovery time).
+Because checkpoints are taken asynchronously, they incur minimal overheads on the execution of the job, and are hence taken frequently.
+However, the process of loading the checkpoint and restarting the job after a failure on a different server incurs a significant latency (i.e., recovery time).

 Therefore, every failure incurs a performance penalty on the job, and hence it is better to avoid failures if possible.
 While random failures cannot be avoided (usually), it is possible to avoid systematic failures by not using servers that are prone to exhibiting such failures.
 Prior work~\cite{jiao-2025} has shown that a small proportion of the servers exhibit highly elevated rates of systematic failures, and are hence responsible for the major portion of such failures.
 Unfortunately, it is not possible to identify such servers apriori and remove them from the cluster~\cite{Jiang-2025}.
 We describe strategies to mitigate the effects of these failures in the next section.